robstoll/atrium/README.md

 Its a builder and thus lets you find the functions you need via code completion.

 Following a quick overview what it provides:
-- all assertion functions on the Domain level (what you have seen in [Compose-assertion-functions](#compose-assertion-functions) was the API level) so that you can reuse them (e.g. `AssertImpl.collection.hasSize(...)`).
+- all assertion functions on the domain level (what you have seen in [Compose-assertion-functions](#compose-assertion-functions) was the API level) so that you can reuse them (e.g. `AssertImpl.collection.hasSize(...)`).
-- `AssertImpl.builder` to create different kinds of [Assertions](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions/-assertion/index.html)
+- `AssertImpl.builder` to create different kinds of assertions (see [AssertionBuilder](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions.builders/-assertion-builder/index.html) for more information).
 - `AssertImpl.changeSubject` which allows to change the subject silently, meaning it does not show up in reporting (e.g. `Assert<Array<out T>>.asIterable()` uses it)
 - `AssertImpl.collector` which allows to collect assertions - especially helpful in creating explanatory assertions